– learn about surprising properties in plastic materials

 14:55 - 15:30

-Protecting Medical Equipment Plastic from Chemical Disinfectant Damage
+Protecting Medical Equipment Plastics from Chemical Disinfectant Damage (online presentation)

 Johannes Korte, Application Development & Technical Service Engineer, RTP Company